 6.2.
 If, during the trip away, any plans change significantly this should be communicated back to the other party.

 6.3.
-When meeting with contractor’s arrangements must be made to meet in a public place and not in their home.
+When meeting with contractors, arrangements must be made to meet in a public place and not in their home.

 6.4.
-If a visit is being made to a member of the public in their home a Councillor must be informed of the visit and the approximate times.
+If a visit is being made to a member of the public in their home, another Councillor or the Clerk, must be informed of the visit and the approximate times.

 6.5.
 Lone workers should have access to adequate first aid facilities and mobile workers should carry a first aid kit suitable for treating minor injuries with them.